 Wear Actual Shoes

 For the same reason you wear a tight-collared shirt, wear proper shoes and socks.
-If you wear flip flops or sandals, you will get burned by a brass case.
+If you wear flip flops or sandals, you will get burned by a brass casing.
 Save your feet and the embarrassment of the “OUCH!” dance.

 If you’re at an outdoor range, shoes serve all sorts of other good purposes.
 You’ll be in the boonies, so you’re likely to encounter snakes and bugs of all types.